 BUS 665.
-Seminar in Marketing, (4), Prerequisites, BUS 260 or BUS 560.
-A seminar course for graduate students designed to study the techniques available to solve marketing management problems.
+Seminar in Marketing.
+(4).
+Prerequisites, BUS 360 or BUS 560, A seminar course for graduate students designed to study the techniques available to solve marketing management problems.
 BUS 670.
 Seminar in Financial Management.
 (4).
-Prerequisites, BUS 370 or 570.
+Prerequisites, BUS 370.
+570, or equivalent.
 A seminar designed for advanced study of the financial problems involved in the organization and conduct of business enterprise, including the integration of financial operations with operations of the business unit, financial planning and control, capital budgeting, and the cost of capital.
-The student is presumed to have had prior exposure to a principles-level course in business or corporate financial management.
 BUS 671.
-Seminar in Financial

-Management for Accountants.
+Seminar in Financial Management for Accountants.
 (4).
-Prerequisites, Introductory Course in Finance and one year of Intermediate Level Accounting.
-A seminar designed for advanced study of the financial problems involved in the organization and conduct of business enterprise, including the integration of financial operations with operations of the business unit, financial planning and control, capital budgeting, and the cost of capital.
+Prerequisites, Introductory Course in Finance and one year of Intermediate Level Accounting, A seminar designed for advanced study of the financial problems involved in the organization and conduct of business enterprise, including the integration of financial operations with operations of the business unit, financial planning and control, capital budgeting, and the cost of capital.
 BUS 678.
 Seminar in Managerial Economics.
 (4).
+Prerequisites, ECON 110 and 120 or equivalent.
 A seminar designed to explore the relationship between economic theory and the normative decision sciences.
 Special attention is given to illustrating the contribution of microeconomic analysis to management science.
-The student is presumed to have had prior exposure to the principles of managerial economics.

 BUS 682.
-Seminar in Management Information Systems.
+Seminar in Management

+Information Systems.
 (4).
-Prerequisites.
-BUS 180 or BUS 580.
+Prerequisites, BUS 180, 580 or equivalent.
 A seminar studying macro information systems.
-Emphasis will be placed on providing insight into the problems, opportunities, and techniques of identifying an organization's information requirements to facilitate the management and decisionmaking process, and of designing and evaluating systems to meet the recurring information based theories of management, information technology, cost and value of information, and organizational implications of information technology.
-The student is presumed to have had prior exposure to a principles of data processing course or equivalent experience.
+Emphasis will be placed on providing insight into the problems, opportunities, and techniques of identifying an organization's information requirements to facilitate the management and decision-making process. and of designing and evaluating systems to meet the recurring information based theories of management, information technology, cost and value of information, and organizational implications of information technology.
 BUS 685.
 Seminar in Systems Analysis and Design.
 (4).
-Prerequisites, BUS 180 or BUS 580.
+Prerequisites, BUS 180, 580, or equivalent.
 A seminar studying micro information systems.
 Emphasis will be placed on the general processes and methodology involved in the area of systems analysis and design.
 Brief looks into the past and into the future of systems design will also be undertaken to illustrate the scope and potential of the discipline.
 Theory and practice will be blended to bring out an understanding of the techniques and tools needed.
 The technical aspects will be supplemented by the human aspects; skills and aptitudes.
-The student is presumed to have had prior exposure to a principles of data processing course or equivalent experience.

 BUS 687.
 Seminar in Computer Simulation Methods and Models.
 (4).
+Prerequisite, BUS 180, 580, or equivalent.
 A seminar designed to examine the use of computer simulation techniques as aids in the decision-making process.
 Emphasis will be placed on the analysis, design, construction, and verification computer simulation models.
 Some knowledge of FORTRAN is highly recommended.
-The student is presumed to have had prior exposure to a principles of data processing course or equivalent experience.

 BUS 692.
 Seminar in Business Statistics.
 (4).
 Prerequisites, BUS 291 or BUS 592.

 Designed to examine advanced topics in inferential statistics.
 Special attention will be given to sample design, multiple regression, correlation and time series analysis.
 BUS 695.
 Seminar in Operation Analysis.
 (4).
+Prerequisites, BUS 692, ECON 110, 120, MATH 175, or equivalents.
 A seminar designed to introduce the topics of management science and to study some of the models in operations research.
 Emphasis is on decision-making through the use of such problem-solving models, with attention given to specific applications.
-The student is presumed to have had prior exposure to undergraduate algebra, statistics, and economics courses or equivalent experience.

 BUS 697.
 Seminar in Business Decision Theory.
 (4).
+Prerequisites, BUS 692, ECON 110, 120, MATH 175, or equivalents.
 A seminar designed to introduce executive decision-making and to demonstrate the usefulness of Bayesian logic in integrating the diverse ideas of management science.
 Studied shall be decisions based on prior information (or feelings), decisions based on sampled evidence alone, and decisions based upon a combination of feelings and sampled evidence.
-The student is presumed to have had prior exposure to undergraduate algebra, statistics, and economics courses or equivalent experience.